benanne/benanne.github.io/_posts/2014-04-05-galaxy-zoo.md

 * **zoom**: random with scale factor between 1/1.3 and 1.3 (log-uniform)
 * **flip**: yes or no (bernoulli)

-Because both the initial downsampling to 69x69 and the random perturbation are affine transforms, they could be **combined into one affine transformation step** (I used scikit-learn for this).
+Because both the initial downsampling to 69x69 and the random perturbation are affine transforms, they could be **combined into one affine transformation step** (I used scikit-image for this).
 This sped up things significantly and reduced information loss.

 ### Colour perturbation